 On our website you can find a video recording of these visits so you can see what these will be like (www.wrh.ox.ac.uk/research/roadpain), if you have any questions you can also contact the study team.
-At the end of the visit, we will give you 5 small bottles that we would like you to collect saliva in the day before your next visit.
-We will give you instructions about how to collect these samples.
-We ask you to return these to us at the start of the next visit and we will put them in the fridge.
+At the end of the visit, we will give your child/ward 5 small bottles that we would like them to collect their saliva in the day before their next visit.
+We will give them instructions about how to collect these samples.
+We ask them to return these to us at the start of the next visit and we will put them in the fridge.